-Prosecutors arrest Oath Keeper seen with Roger Stone before Capitol riot
+Man charged in Capitol riot is linked to Oath Keepers, seen with Roger Stone on Jan.
+6, prosecutors say

-Prosecutors say Minuta came to the Capitol dressed in gear identifying him as a member of the right-wing Oath Keepers militia group — citing a video in which he appears with Stone that morning.
+Prosecutors say Minuta came to the Capitol dressed in gear identifying him as a member of the right-wing Oath Keepers group — citing a video in which he appears with Stone that morning.
 Federal prosecutors have alleged that members of the Oath Keepers conspired to storm the Capitol to prevent President Biden from taking office.

 The Justice Department and the FBI are investigating whether Stone and other high-profile right-wing figures played a role in the insurrection by promoting false claims that the election was stolen from former president Donald Trump.
 Stone, a longtime Trump friend and adviser, was involved in events on Jan.
 5 and Jan.
 6 but says they were peaceful protests.
 While investigators are interested in how the rioters became radicalized, they caution that criminal charges against Stone and others who spread misinformation are a distant prospect given case law on incitement and free speech.